-The course is taught, part-time, over two years, and is organised in nine three-day teaching blocks (held in Oxford) and three residential training retreats (four days and seven days in Year I and seven days in Year II).
+The course is taught, part-time, over two years, and is organised in nine three or four-day teaching blocks (held in Oxford) and three residential training retreats (four days and seven days in Year I and seven days in Year II).
 In addition to the taught component, students will need to set aside 6-7 hours per week for private study, personal practice the meditations which are central to the MBCT programme, and completion of written assignments.
 Participants on courses with similar demands confirm that this time is crucial to completing the course successfully.

 On successful completion of the taught components of the course and associated assignments, the award of the Master's degree is made by the University of Oxford, under the aegis of its Continuing Education Board.

 The course addresses the theoretical basis of MBCT, including relevant aspects of cognitive and clinical psychology, as well as aspects of Buddhist psychology and philosophy on which MBCT draws.
 It also provides opportunities for students to develop the practical skills they need in order to translate knowledge and understanding into competent MBCT practice, that is, students are expected to develop for themselves the understanding and skills they will be teaching to their course participants.
 (This is analogous to the requirement for experience of personal therapy in the education of psychodynamic psychotherapists).